gophergala/dnsp/README.md

 	* This is for compatibility with popular, regularly updated blocklists like the ones on [hosts-file.net].
 * `--whitelist` and `--blacklist` support both file paths and URLs.
+* `--poll` instructs `dnsp` to periodically check the whitelist or blacklist file for changes.
+  * The file is only re-parsed if the file size or modification time has changed since the last read.
+  * Same is true for URLs: the `Content-Length` and `Last-Modified` headers are compared to previous values before re-downloading the file.

 ### Running with a non-root user